CUHK-AIM-Group/MedSAM-Agent/README.md

 ![Main](assets/main.gif)

 ### ✨ Todo List
-- [x] Release the model and dataset for MedSAM-Agent.
+- [] Release the SFT and RL dataset for MedSAM-Agent.
+- [] Release the code of trajectory generation.
-- [02/2026] Release the paper and base code for MedSAM-Agent.
+- [x] Release the paper, model and base code for MedSAM-Agent.

 ## Environment Setup
 * We use python 3.11/CUDA 12.9/torch 2.8.0 for implementation.